-The bill amends existing Kansas statutes regarding the licensing requirements for insurance agents and public adjusters, specifically addressing the grounds for suspension, revocation, denial of licensure, and licensure renewal.
-Key changes include the commissioner’s authority to deny or revoke licenses based on a range of violations, such as providing false information, committing fraud, or failing to comply with child support or tax obligations.
-Notably, the bill reduces the response time for inquiries from the commissioner from 15 business days to 14 calendar days.
-Additionally, it clarifies that the license of a business entity may be affected by the actions of individual licensees, and it establishes a framework for assessing administrative penalties and costs associated with hearings.
+The bill amends existing Kansas insurance laws regarding the licensing requirements for insurance agents and public adjusters, specifically addressing the grounds for suspension, revocation, denial of licensure, and licensure renewal.
+Key amendments include the addition of specific criteria under which the commissioner may deny or revoke licenses, such as providing misleading information, committing fraud, or failing to comply with child support obligations.
+Notably, the bill modifies the timeframe for responding to inquiries from the commissioner from "14 calendar days" to "15 business days."
+It also clarifies that the license of any business entity may be affected by violations committed by individual licensees associated with that entity.

 Statutes affected: